publishers panel at Aspen Summer Words

 Moderator: Julie Comins

 This was my most anticipated panel because I’ve taken an online class with Jamel Brinkley via MFA For All and loved it.
-He thoroughly and thoughtfully explained perspective in a voice with such musicality; I hope he reads his own audio books.
+He thoroughly and thoughtfully explained perspective in a voice with such musicality; I hope he reads his own audiobooks.
 As soon as my table-mates and I started chatting at the craft panel , I learned they were there for Meghan O’Rourke, and she too has an impressive career and teaching gig.
 Jamel teaches at Iowa Writer’s Workshop while Meghan’s at Yale.

 Is it bothering anyone else that I’m using the panelists’ first names instead of their last?
 I’m trying to loosen up and it's too far into the article to shift now...